 by Clayton Johnson - Park Rapids, MN

 Description: Grass Side Menagerie was selected for the Sculpture Trail and located in Red Bridge Park for 2021-22.
-In May 2022, the sculpture was donated to the Hubbard County DAC and located at Bearly Used Thrift Store on Main Ave.
+In 2022 it was acquired by the Hubbard County DAC and located at Bearly Used Thrift Store on Main Ave.
 So.
 Clayton enjoys making art out of materials that would otherwise be trash.
 Repurposed steel, (mower blades) are stamped with "grass side" for installation.
 "That is where the name comes from, the whimsical creatures make up the menagerie.
 I like the viewer to be able to decide what the story is…"

 Tube Dude